IHE/ITI.PMIR/input/pagecontent/ITI-93.md

 ###### 2:3.93.4.1.3.1 Post Merge/Delete Expectations

-Based upon policy, a Patient Identity Registry, when receiving a GET (from [ITI-78](https://profiles.ihe.net/ITI/PDQm/ITI-78.html) or any other method) or a PIXm query ([ITI-83](https://profiles.ihe.net/ITI/PIXm/ITI-83.html)) on the deprecated or deleted Patient Resource Id (e.g., GET \[base\]/Patient/pat01), shall return:
+Based upon policy, a Patient Identity Registry, when receiving a GET (from [ITI-78](https://profiles.ihe.net/ITI/PDQm/ITI-78.html) or any other method, e.g., GET \[base\]/Patient/pat01) or a PIXm query ([ITI-83](https://profiles.ihe.net/ITI/PIXm/ITI-83.html)) on the deprecated or deleted Patient Resource Id), shall return:

 - 200 OK, and return the deprecated Patient which is now marked as inactive, or